princeabdul99/soda_bottling_production_line/README.md

 - **Efficiency:** An evaluation on the current line of efficiency.
 - **Operator Performance:** An assessment on operators performance, understanding their impact on production.
 - **Downtime Factor:** An assessment on the leading factor of downtime.
-- **Operator Challenges:** An evaluation on operators struggle with particular types of operator's controllable error.
+- **Operator Challenges:** An evaluation on operators challenges with different downtime factors.

-An interractive PowerBI dashboard can be downloaded [here](https://app.powerbi.com/view?r=eyJrIjoiY2E0NjhlODEtOTA2My00Nzc5LTgwN2UtMmU4ZDRlZTUxNTk0IiwidCI6IjJkZTU1ZjVjLWQwMDMtNGQyYS04MjZiLWVhZDJhOWYyYjljZCJ9)
+An interractive PowerBI dashboard can be accessed [here](https://app.powerbi.com/view?r=eyJrIjoiY2E0NjhlODEtOTA2My00Nzc5LTgwN2UtMmU4ZDRlZTUxNTk0IiwidCI6IjJkZTU1ZjVjLWQwMDMtNGQyYS04MjZiLWVhZDJhOWYyYjljZCJ9)

 # Data Structure & Initial Checks
 The CSV data file consist of multiple tables: Products, Line productivity, Line downtime, Downtime factors with a row count of 94 records.